gotm-model/gotm-model-hugo/content/blog/check_netcdf.md

 If the latter command writes - among other things - Found NetCDF - it is safe to proceed with the configuration and compilation of GOTM.

 If the command fails steps must be taken to remedy the problem.
-How - is beyond this mailing list.
+How - is beyond the gotm-users and gotm-devel mailing lists.

 The above have been put in a small script with some additional information written to the terminal.
 The script is execuated as: